 In April 2016 Andrew and I embarked on an epic road trip through France and into Switzerland.
-We had an amazing time and you can check out my posts about Paris here and here and Gruyere.
 Our first stop in Switzerland was Lausanne.
 I honestly didn’t know much about Lausanne but Andrew had heard that it was beautiful so I did my research and we had a wonderful time.
 Here are some of our recommendations on what to see and do!

 Don’t stay in a hotel

 We rented through Booking.com and ended up in a cute apartment above a woman’s clothing store.
 I love not staying in a giant hotel because you feel more like a local.
 You get to know your neighborhood, frequent a favorite coffee shop or bar and just feel more at home in general.
 We have been fortunate in our AirBnB and Booking stays and have yet to have an unpleasant experience.